• Reading time:25 mins read

 • Heavy: it’s necessary to use a beefy tripod for this scope.

-#17 Celestron LandScout 10-30x50mm Spotting Scope
+17# Celestron LandScout 10-30x50mm Spotting Scope

 Celestron LandScout 10-30x50mm Spotting Scope

 Celestron LandScout Spotting Scope is a fully coated optics that transforms light transmission for bright and sharp viewing.
-Celestron LandScout is a portable Spotting Scope that can accompany you to any excursion, nature observing, or to the firing field.
-Rotating tripod mount allows setting the eyepiece in the most appropriate viewing position.
+Celestron LandScout is a portable Spotting Scope that can accompany you on any excursion, nature observing, or to the firing field.
+Rotating tripod mount allows for setting the eyepiece in the most appropriate viewing position.
 10-30x Zoom Eyepiece provides general or detailed up-close viewing while this magnification range.

 Video review